Alcohol Interlock Program

-Strict penalties apply to NSW drivers convicted of serious and repeat drink driving offences.
-These offenders are restricted to driving vehicles with alcohol interlock devices for a period of time when they return to driving.
+Drivers convicted of serious drink driving offences are restricted to driving vehicles with alcohol interlock devices for a period of time when they return to driving.
+This ensures offenders separate their drinking from driving and do not re-offend.
+The program is designed to reduce drink-driving and improve safety for all road users.

 - A minimum licence disqualification period, and